samikroy/samikroy/README.md

    <tr>
    <td>14</td>
       <td>
-            <a href="https://www.m365virtualmarathon.com/speakers.html">Advance Your Deep Investigations with Jupyter Notebooks In Microsoft Sentinel</a>
+            <a href="https://www.m365virtualmarathon.com/speakers.html">👨‍💻 Advance Your Deep Investigations with Jupyter Notebooks In Microsoft Sentinel</a>
        </td>
       <td>
           May, 2022